EricLarG4/g4dbr/README.md

 ### Mass spectrometry spectrum data reduction

-To use `mass.diet`, prepare your data in a data frame containing the following columns:
+This tool can be ran from inside the *g4db* app.
+To use as a standalone function `mass.diet`, prepare your data in a data frame containing the following columns:

 + `mz`, the m/z axis,
 + `int`, the intensity,